fauzanfebrian/c-memory-playground/docs/lab-logs/25-08-26-dynamic-array.md

    array.
 4. `int newValue`: The new value to be added to the array.

-At code above, when dynamic array is still null then we need to allocate new memory using malloc, if it's not null then we need to reallocate the memory using realloc.
+At code above, we handle the dynamic array resizing and memory allocation.
 After the memory handling then we add the new value to the array.

 #### Limitation